 So, If you ever need a quick reminder of how many bank accounts you need just take a look at your hand.
 Each finger of your hand represents either a checking account or a savings account and here they follow:

-- Thumb: Checking Account for your Bills
+1. Bills – Checking Account

 Your bills are the mandatory expenses you have to pay or they will quickly affect your life and credit.
 These bills take up a large percentage of our income and staying ahead of these bills will help you from getting into debt or living paycheck to paycheck.
 Here is a small list of Bills that are considered fixed expenses.